RIGA, LATVIA. 24th February 2022. Editorial Credit: Gints Ivuskans/Shutterstock.com

 What You Can Do to Help the People of Ukraine

-Flying to the Ukrainian border isn’t feasible for the average person, but there are still steps that can be taken to help those impacted by this war.
+Flying to the Ukrainian border isn’t feasible for the average person, but there are still acts of kindness you can do to help those impacted by this war.

 The first step is to stay informed about the conflict.
 Lots of disinformation is available online, so it is crucial always to verify sources.